bbuysschaert/ads-extractor/README.md

 The current setup does not work smartly with the daily API call limit, by not combining the different queries.
 Instead, the different queries to the API are repeated for each individual paper, identified by its bibcode, instead of grouping these API calls for mulitiple papers.
 This is done as it requires less bookkeeping of which information is already collected, but comes at the price of a significant increase in API calls needed.

 ### Collection vs tree-like
-The current implementation to follow links (like citations, references, and authors) works with layers.
-Starting from the first paper, it follows the links once which creates layer 2.
-Here it collects the all bibcodes of these links, so the function can loop through the list.
-This has the added value that duplicate links can be removed (especially important when following authors).
-However, it requires some additional bookkeeping.
-The alternative is an iterative function that expands like a tree.
+The current implementation to follow links (like citations, references, and authors) works as an iterative function that expands like a tree.
+The function determines the links from the input paper and follows each of these a branch down.
+At each branch, the function enforces the uniqueness of the coming leaves.
+However, it cannot guarantee that a leaf already exists at another branch.
+If both leaves are not executed simultaneously, one will be read from file.

 ## To do:
 - rate limit checker